Project to solve orphan oil well problem set to power up

 The RenuWell Guidebook: Turning Liabilities into Assets is of special interest to communities or municipalities interested in their own RenuWell type projects.

-And listener to our podcast with Keith Hirsche and find out where the idea came from!
+Listen to our podcast with Keith Hirsche to find out where the idea came from and watch a great timelapse video of how the project unfolded.